kiselevskaya/Bioinformatics/finding_hidden_messages_in_DNA/README.md

         Finds the most frequent patterns in the frequency_map dictionary.
         The output is a list of the most common patterns.

+    faster_frequent_words(text, k)
+        Imports computing_frequencies function.
+        Initializes frequent_patterns list.
+        Sets list of patterns numbers and they count (frequency_array).
+Finds max count in this list.
+        For each pattern number (index in frequency_array) if the count is maximal than the number (index) is transcribed to pattern and remembered to frequent_patterns.
+        Note: the faster_frequent_words is fast for small k only.

 reverse_complement.py
     reverse_complement(pattern)